Emarioo/krita-auto-exporter/README.md

 When you save and the auto exporter resizes the image it will be registered in the undo history.
 The Krita Python API doesn't have access to undo actions so you will have to deal with undo history littered with two resize image everytime you save an auto-exported document.
 Let me know if you have any ideas on how to solve it.

+Saving may be slower than usual since you are also exporting an image (if the document uses auto-export).

 <!--
 It's a bigger problem when the visibilty of many layers are changed.
 Your undo history will be filled with garbage.
 ACTUALL NO, Krita is smart and doesn't add layer property changes to the history since we toggle the visibilty right back.
 Nicely done Krita developers!